 Making a home away from home

 Last year, the UN Refugee Agency revealed that the number of people fleeing violence was the highest recorded since World War II.
 While the need for temporary shelter has never been greater, many refugees find that these settlements are more permanent than originally intended.
 Ongoing conflicts prevent their return home and the lack of infrastructure and support leaves them unable to move forward.
-In this exhibition, explore a replicated UNHCR tent decorated by a Syrian refugee and discover more about the interior and exterior space.
-Learn how to make Arabic coffee as you chat with the researchers and reflect on what ‘home’ looks like for the people who have been forcibly displaced for years.
+A replicated UNHCR tent decorated by a Syrian refugee will form the centre of a special video, prompting reflections on what 'home' looks like for the people who have been forcibly displaced for years.

 Part of Being Human Festival, 12-22 November

 Speaker: Yasmine Shamma, Lecturer in English Literature, University of Reading